 Bob Ursem is Scientific Director of the Botanic Garden Delft University of Technology and specialises in the application of plants in the development of technology, particularly in the materials science and engineering disciplines.

 The ESAI is proud to announce the addition of the second annual Environ Career Expo to this year's ENVIRON Conference which will take place on Thursday afternoon.
+The Career Expo will take place in Room M17 in the Museum Building on Thursday 27th February from 1pm to 5pm.
 Attendees will get the chance to meet with representatives from NGOs, environmental consultancies, research institutes and semi state bodies to discuss job opportunities; internships; post doctorate and Ph.D. programmes; and also receive career advice.
-A full list of participating organizations will be published online in January.
+Participating organizations include Agapé Adventures; The Northern Ireland Environment Agency; McCarthy Keville O’Sullivan Planning and Environmental Consultants; The Department of Agriculture, Food and Marine; Evolution Environmental Services; OES Consulting; Intertrade Ireland; Teagasc; OxyMem; Alupro; Green Careers Ireland; and Northern Ireland Environmental Link.
+CV advice will be provided for ESAI members.
 There is no charge to attend the Environ career expo, which will provide an ideal venue to search for career opportunities within the Irish environmental sector.

 The themes of the sessions of this year's colloquium have been chosen to accommodate the widest possible participation and span a broad spectrum of activities from the physical, life and social sciences.
 Submissions are invited from the following thematic areas:

-To ensure a high standard of submission, all abstracts will be peer-reviewed by an academic committee comprising of experts in all disciplines represented by the session themes.
-Presenters submitting posters will be offered the opportunity to summarise their findings in a one-minute oral presentation which will take place at the end of all the oral sessions.
-Prizes for the best oral and poster presentations and for a number of selected disciplines will be on offer again this year, thanks to the generosity of our sponsors.
+To ensure a high standard of submission, all abstracts have been peer-reviewed by an academic committee comprising of experts in all the topics addressed within the session themes.
+Presenters who have submitted posters will be offered the opportunity to summarise their findings in a one-minute oral presentation at the end of an oral session.
+Prizes for the best overall oral and poster presentations and in a number of selected topics will be on offer again this year, thanks to the generosity of our sponsors.

 The registration fees for ENVIRON 2014 are as follows: